Literature Lectures Lecture Links

 Copies of electronic slides, any major pieces of program code, other electronic material used during the lectures, and useful links can be found here.

-The coursework counts for 100 % of the total mark.
-It consists of two parts, I, II, comprising programming problems closely related to what is covered in the lectures.
+The coursework counts for 50 % of the total mark, and the coursework-based exam for the remaining 50 %.
+The coursework consists of two parts, I, II, comprising programming problems closely related to what is covered in the lectures.
+The exam is similar.
 The exact details are or will be available through the coursework links below.
 The coursework is to be carried out individually.
 You are welcome to discuss the coursework with friends, but, in the end, you must solve the problems on your own and your solutions will be assessed individually.
 Submission is via Moodle.

 The coursework-related dates are as follows: